Pinsplash/halflife2chaos/README.md

 5. Select the extracted requirements.txt in File Explorer and view the file's properties.
 Copy the file path next to "Location".
 6. In cmd.exe, type `cd` followed by a space, then paste the file path and press Enter.
 7. Now type `py -m pip install -U -r requirements.txt`.
 It should do a bunch of stuff.
-8. Go to [twitch dev apps](https://dev.twitch.tv/console/apps) and register a new app.
-9. The name can be anything.
-In "OAuth Redirect URLs" put `http://localhost:17563`.
-The Category should be Game Integration.
-10. Press 'Manage' on your newly created app.
-11. Copy 'Client ID', create a new secret, and copy 'Client Secret'.
-Both of these will need to be remembered, so you may want to keep a note of them somewhere on your computer.
-12. In OBS, create a new text source.
+8. In OBS, create a new text source.
-13. Open Tools -> Scripts -> Python Settings.
+9. Open Tools -> Scripts -> Python Settings.
 Change the Install Path to the folder where Python 3.11 is installed.
 If you allowed it to install to it's default place, this should be `C:/Users/___/AppData/Local/Programs/Python/Python311`.
 Replace `___` with your Windows user name.
 You can find what the name is by simply looking in `C:/Users`.
 If set correctly, it should say "Loaded Python Version: 3.11".
-14. Click on "Scripts", click the `+` button, and select `twitch_integration.py` from the `twitch-integration` folder you extracted before.
+10. Click on "Scripts", click the `+` button, and select `twitch_integration.py` from the `twitch-integration` folder you extracted before.
-15. Fill in 'App id' with the Client ID from Twitch and 'App secret' with the Client Secret from Twitch.
-Set 'Target channel' to your channel (i.e `acuifex` for `twitch.tv/acuifex`).
+11. Set 'Target channel' to your channel (i.e `acuifex` for `twitch.tv/acuifex`).
 Set 'Text Source' to your newly created text source's name.
 Set 'RCON password' to a password of your choice.
-16. Press 'Reconnect to twitch' if you didn't automatically connect.
+12. Press 'Reconnect to twitch' if you didn't automatically connect.
-17. The script should open Twitch authorization page.
-Allow the app to do things.
-18. In Steam, right click on the mod and then click "Properties...".
+13. In Steam, right click on the mod and then click "Properties...".
 In 'LAUNCH OPTIONS', put `+developer 0 -usercon +ip 127.0.0.1 +rcon_password ___ +net_start +chaos_vote_enable 1`.
 Replace `___` with the RCON password that you entered in OBS.
 The `+developer 0` part is necessary for some reason, despite not seeming like it should be.
 You will also have to do this in Ep1 & 2 chaos if you want to use Twitch voting in them.
 It should work now.
 If it doesn't, 'Script Log' button in OBS might have useful info.
 You can test voting commands by typing in your Twitch chat, even if you're not streaming.

 To remove Twitch integration, you can simply clear out the mod's launch options and select twitch-integration.py in OBS and then click the minus button.